knaaptime/seg_networks/paper/background.md

 measure segregation in a small-scale case study, and shows that segregation in Pittsburgh is higher when measured according to network distance.
-These contributions emphasize a long-recognized but understudied element of metropolitan segregation patterns, namely that transport networks, physical barriers, and other factors such as elevation or congestion change the expected potential for social interaction in space.
+These contributions emphasize a long-recognized but understudied element of metropolitan segregation patterns, namely that transport networks, physical barriers, and other factors such as elevation or congestion condition the expected potential for social interaction in space.
 For example work in sociology has shown the importance of street network connectivity in fostering connected social networks inside small urban geographic zones [@grannis1998ImportanceTrivial].
 The natural logic underlying these findings is that street networks